janvrska/meteo-sensor-v2/README.md

 **Flow:**
  1. Should be in a range of some nearest LoraWAN Gateway (can look on [TTNMapper](https://ttnmapper.org/))
  2. Power on the device with 3.3 V (2x AA or 2x AAA batteries) connected to VCC and GND pins (look at [board schema](https://github.com/janvrska/meteo-sensor-v2/blob/main/main-board/board.pdf), SV1 blue line GND down, red line VCC)
- 3. The device will try to join configured LoraWAN network
+ 3. The device will try to OTA join configured LoraWAN network
  4. Broadcast data packet (temperature, humidity, voltage)
  5. 2.5 minutes sleeping (configured for DR5, spread factor 7, make sure to not violate ETSI regulations or TTN fair access policy.
 Should be [calculated](https://avbentem.github.io/airtime-calculator/ttn/eu868) before use)
  6. Back to step 4.